99kaits/tomochan/README.md

 - aesthetics
 - \>\>1 replying
 - show direct replies in post header (\>\>2 \>\>10)
-- maybe some other email easter eggs besides sage and nonoko? (like dice rolling? deffo #fortune)
+- maybe some other email easter eggs besides sage and nonoko? (like dice rolling? definitely #fortune)
 - other pages, maybe an /ukko/ or homepage or rules/faq or whatever
 - funny 404 pages
 - board specific banners
 - oekaki would be so epic just imagine
 - caching rendered templates for extra performance maybe?
-- config file
 - r9k
 - init scripts
 - mod view/tools
 - mobile, just mobile
 - password for delete
 - save password in cookie
-- tripcodes and capcodes
+- tripcodes and capcodes (prob "secure" tripcodes and maybe even tripkeys too)
 - bump limits (configurable)
 - catalog
-- post archival
+- post archival/falling off the board
+- pages
 - fun polls?
 - blotter
 - localizations? at least the architecture for them